arielmaslaton/URL_Scan/README.md

 ## Detailed Description
-First I will elaborate on the actual flow while explaining some of the thoughts, considerations and alternatives, That I came across while designing the system.
+First I will elaborate on the actual flow while explaining some of the thoughts, considerations and alternatives, that I came across while designing the system.

 Since on premise option was not overruled, two main approaches were considered.
 An on premise option, and a cloud based solution such as AWS, Azure, google Cloud etc...

 ### Early design path
-After thinking about what is the main purpose of the system, the complexity of the requirements, performance, efficiency, I have chosen to select the premise option.
+After thinking about what is the main purpose of the system, the complexity of the requirements, performance, efficiency, I have chosen to select the on premise option.

 Since IMHO, neither was a bad decision, it was hard to decide.

 A combination of EC2 for hosting and scaling with Amazon S3 for storage and other would be a good fit as well.

 But several reasons affected my decision, such as:

 On premise pros:

-The increasing compute power of simple low-cost servers (as well as personal laptops) the need for a very fast and reliable time limit query answers, the assumption that there is probably no need for a big IT team for such system, the importance of handling transactions efficiently and in a reliable way, (also an assumption that there a probably not needing to perform a huge scale up overnight)
+The increasing compute power of simple low-cost servers (as well as personal laptops) the need for a very fast and reliable time limit query answers, the assumption that there is probably no need for a big IT team for such a system, the importance of handling transactions efficiently and in a reliable way, (also an assumption that it is probably not needed to perform a huge scale up overnight)

-While I took into consideration my own personal experience with cloud services had issues of:
+While I took into consideration some of my own personal experience with cloud based services, and the issues that I had with them:

 High and unpredictable costs (even with cost limits), High learning curve, needing cloud experts on complex issues
-All these made me decide on the premise approach.
+All these made me decide on the premise approach. (perhaps in long term the decision will be reconsidered)

 ## Flow